 Leucanthemum x superbum 'Brightside'

-Well we've finally taken the plunge into growing the Shasta daisy but only because they're not called Chrysanthemums any more.
+Well we've finally taken the plunge into growing the shasta daisy but only because they're not called Chrysanthemums any more (the C word is banned at Blackstem).

 Still, if we're going to bend the style rules a bit then this seed selection is a great plant to start with.